 On 19 October 2016, at Bellamy’s AGM, the company reiterated the messages of the 19 August 2016 releases.

-The price of BAL shares fell by approximately 45% in the trading days following the 2 December 2016 Business Update.
+The price of BAL shares fell from $12.13 to $6.85 in the trading days following a Business Update released by Bellamy’s on 2 December 2016.